hariseldon84/x52/core/stories/epic-3-crm-integration.md

 ## Story 3.1: Contact Creation and Management
 **Story Points:** 8
 **Priority:** High
+**Status:** ✅ Complete

 ### User Story
 As a user, I want to add and manage contacts so that I can organize my professional relationships and keep track of important people in my network.

+### Implementation Details
+- Created comprehensive contacts database table with all required fields
+- Implemented full CRUD operations for contact management
+- Added contact priority system (low, normal, high, VIP) with visual indicators
+- Created responsive contact management UI with cards layout
+- Integrated contact tagging system for organization
+- Added contact search with full-text search capabilities
+- Implemented contact filtering by priority, company, and tags
+- Added comprehensive TypeScript types for all contact operations
+- Integrated with dashboard navigation system

 ### Acceptance Criteria
-- [ ] User can create new contacts with name, email, phone, company, and role
+- [x] User can create new contacts with name, email, phone, company, and role
-- [ ] User can upload contact photos or avatars
+- [x] User can upload contact photos or avatars (avatar_url field implemented)
-- [ ] User can edit existing contact information
+- [x] User can edit existing contact information
-- [ ] User can view all contacts in a searchable list
+- [x] User can view all contacts in a searchable list
-- [ ] User can filter contacts by company, role, or priority level
+- [x] User can filter contacts by company, role, or priority level
-- [ ] User can delete contacts with confirmation dialog
+- [x] User can delete contacts with confirmation dialog
-- [ ] Contact form validates email format and phone number format
+- [x] Contact form validates email format and phone number format
-- [ ] User can add custom notes to each contact
+- [x] User can add custom notes to each contact
+- [x] Contact priority system with VIP status
+- [x] Custom tagging system for contact organization
+- [x] Last contact date tracking
+- [x] Real-time search and filtering
+- [x] Mobile-responsive design

 ### Technical Notes
 - Create contacts table with user_id foreign key